- May 14, 2017

 - By Ruairi Spillane

 Outpost Recruitment founder, Ruairi Spillane, has spent five years placing jobseekers with Canada’s top construction and engineering companies in permanent roles.
-Jobseekers often ask themselves ‘should I use a recruiter?’, and in this opinion piece, Ruairi outlines six scenarios where jobseekers should instead apply to companies in those industries directly.
+Jobseekers often ask themselves ‘should I use a recruiter?’
+In this opinion piece, Ruairi outlines six scenarios where jobseekers should instead apply to companies in those industries directly.
+As one of the premier construction recruitment agencies in Vancouver, we think their advice can help you.

-As a job seeker, the idea of outsourcing your job search sounds fantastic.
+As a jobseeker, the idea of outsourcing your job search sounds fantastic.
 The job search often starts with a buzz of excitement and suddenly week or two later, it’s a very different story.
 Finding employment in Canada is an extremely slow process.
-Engaging with the right recruiter can help set your expectations, establish a clear strategy and provide you with trusted advisor.
+Engaging with the right recruiter can help set your expectations, provide you with a trusted advisor and establish a clear strategy.
 That said, outsourcing your search to a recruiter is not always the best choice.

 What are my options?